pierre-ollivier/metro-sim/README.md

 # metro-sim
 This was my first "real" project.
 Back then, I was learning computer programming by myself, so I didn't know anything about good code practices.
+The development of the project is over.
+The last main version of the code was released on May 2nd, 2020.
+I am the only contributor of this project, and it would be very difficult for me to get back into this project.

 ## Context
 Back in 2016, I started by myself to learn computer programming and C++.
 At the end of the year, I started to learn 3D programming with the help of the library OpenGL.